Harmonic Cancellation in Multi-Electrolyzer P2H Plants via Phasor-Modulated Production Scheduling: Harmonic Model and Mitigation Strategy

 \subsection{Harmonic Model of TR-Powered ELZs}

 Let the ELZs be rated at 5~MW, consisting of $N^\text{Cell}=350$ cells and operating within 2--7~kA.
-The AC-side current exhibits a 24-step rectangular waveform shown in Fig.~\ref{fig:24}(a).
-Due to line inductance, commutation is not instantaneous, as illustrated in Fig.~\ref{fig:24}(b) \cite{mohan2003power}.
-Considering the firing angle $\alpha$ and commutation overlap $\gamma$, a Fourier analysis yields the $h$th harmonic component $\hat{\textbf{I}}_h(\alpha,\gamma) = {\textbf{I}_h}/{I_\text{1st}}$, where $\textbf{I}_h$ and $I_\text{1st}$ denote the $h$th harmonic and fundamental components, respectively.
+The AC current has a 24-step rectangular waveform shown in Fig.~\ref{fig:24}(a).
+Due to line inductance, commutation takes time, as shown in Fig.~\ref{fig:24}(b) \cite{mohan2003power}.
+Considering the firing angle $\alpha$ and commutation overlap $\gamma$, a Fourier analysis yields the $h$th harmonic $\hat{\textbf{I}}_h(\alpha,\gamma) = {\textbf{I}_h}/{I_\text{1st}}$, where $\textbf{I}_h$ and $I_\text{1st}$ denote the $h$th harmonic and fundamental components, respectively.
 The analytical expression of $\hat{\textbf{I}}_h$ is not presented due to its complexity.